Revised by BN Products USA™, November 2020

 Advances have been made in the construction and recycling industries in recent decades that have helped to decrease the bottom line of construction companies and help to create a positive impact on the environment.
 Truthfully, that is an important aspect of recycling to bear in mind.

 Recycling and green building technology, as outlined in this previous article, are about more than just consideration for the health of the environment.
 They are, at their core, about improving the construction industry’s efficiency in order to reduce waste and cut costs for your projects and your company.
-These principles are no different than why you purchase quality professional construction tools, such as the BNT-64 Rebar Tying Tool, which reduces both rebar waste and increases workplace productivity by preventing wire waste and shortening tying time.
+These principles are no different than why you purchase quality professional construction tools, such as the Tiger™ Rebar Tying Tools (BNT-X Series), which reduces both rebar waste and increases workplace productivity by preventing wire waste and shortening tying time.